 1. Water, water and more water

-Water is the most important nutrient and the best possible natural acne remedy for number of health issues, and the best natural remedy for acne as well.
+Water is the most important nutrient and the best possible natural remedy for number of health issues.
+Furthermore, we can say that water is the most important natural remedy for acne.
 Why?
 Because drinking enough water will help your body to eliminate waste, toxins and all kinds of bacteria that can cause acne breakouts.
-Your skin will look younger, healthier, and free of acne and blemishes.
+Therefore your skin will look younger, healthier, free of acne and blemishes.

 The amount of water you need to drink daily in your acne diet depends on your body size, level of activity, temperature, humidity, etc.